sujith-eag/personal-site/content/docs/os/c01_introduction/1_5_os_operations.md

 - The OS handles the error, typically terminating the program abnormally and providing an error message.
 - The system may also generate a **memory dump** for debugging purposes, which is saved to a file for analysis.

+{{< callout note >}}
-> **Note**: The absence of hardware-supported dual-mode operation can lead to serious issues.
+The absence of hardware-supported dual-mode operation can lead to serious issues.
 For instance, **MS-DOS**, which was designed for the Intel 8088 without a mode bit, allowed user programs to overwrite the OS and access hardware directly, resulting in potential system crashes.
+{{< /callout >}}

 ---